thunderbird/webext-schemas/README.md

 =======

 ```
+   --compat                   - Path to the thunderbird webextension compatibility
+                                data module (will become obsolete once released as
+                                an npm module).
+   --manifest_version=number  - The requested manifest version of the schema
+                                files.
+Allowed values are "2" and "3".
+   --output=path              - Path of a folder to store the processed schema
+                                files.
+All existing files in that folder will be
+                                deleted.
    --release=name             - The name of the Thunderbird release to get the
                                 schema files for.
 The files will be downloaded
                                 from hg.mozilla.org.
 Examples: "central", "beta"
                                 or "esr115".
-Either --release or --input has to
+Either --release or --source has to
                                 be specified.
-    --input=path               - Path to a local checkout of a mozilla repository
+   --source=path              - Path to a local checkout of a mozilla repository
                                 with a matching /comm directory.
 The mozilla-*
                                 folder created in the temporary download folder
                                 after using the --release option will work also.
-                                 Either --release or --input has to be specified.
+                                Either --release or --source has to be specified.
-    --output=path              - Path of a folder to store the processed schema
-                                 files.
-All existing files in that folder will be
-                                 deleted.
-    --manifest_version=number  - The requested manifest version of the schema
-                                 files.
-Allowed values are "2" and "3".
 ```